kammt/MemeAssembly/README.md

 - upvote [register] - adds 1 to the specified register
 - downvote [register] - subtracts 1 from the specified register
 - [destination] is great, but I want [register/value] - move a value into a register
+- they're the same picture - A jump marker for the command below
+- Corporate needs you to find the difference between [register/value] and [register/value] - compares both arguments and jumps to "they're the same picture" if both values are equal
 - perfectly balanced as all things should be - restore balance to your code by randomly deleting half the commands at compile-time

 ## Code examples